SaiAmartya/Image-Colourizer/README.md

 ## Requirements
 Here is the requirements document for the colourizer: [Requirements](https://docs.google.com/document/d/17pzGwoIqIhhMRrc7eZbiCiMEfnEUco78iabRo-hJ5ho/edit?usp=sharing)

-Important libraries needed include:
-- Matplotlib
-- Pytorch
-- Torchvision
-- Scikit-Image

 ## Learning Resources
-Most of my learning process and resources used are linked in this repository: [LearningPytorch](https://github.com/SaiAmartya/LearningPytorch)
+Some of my learning process and resources used are linked in this repository: [LearningPytorch](https://github.com/SaiAmartya/LearningPytorch)

-## [IN PROGRESS]
+## [IN PROGRESS/DOES NOT WORK WITH FREE USAGE]
 Image Colourizer Training/Testing implemented in google colab: [Notebook](https://colab.research.google.com/drive/1as_sPWGZ5A1jBX2AOV8SkTD8Wx_DH3DU?usp=sharing)